norns-study-group/pirate-radio/README.md

 # first time starting

-the first time you start the *pirate radio* it will take a minute. it will first install nessecary linux tools if not already installed (`vorbis-tools`, `espeak`, `ffmpeg` and `lame`). afterwards it will download available playlists for the different stations.
+the first time you start the *pirate radio* it will take a minute. it will first install necessary linux tools if not already installed (`vorbis-tools`, `espeak`, `ffmpeg` and `lame`). afterwards it will download available playlists for the different stations.

 # uploading your own music